dj-piplup/vanilla-kudoboard/readme.md

 Static website layout that takes a json of "card" data and lays it out into a masonry wall with text and image posts.
 By default, cards are lazy-loaded up to one screen-height off screen.

+I built this with no framework to keep it very slim.
+The whole site is 10kb (4kb gzipped) on its own, 32kb (12.5kb gzipped) with a sanitizer included.
+Art assets not included in size.
+Typescript and vite are used to keep development smooth and usable despite no frameworks' qol

 This is meant to be a template you can fork and use yourself.
 Simple configuration can be done with .env or theme.css.
 If you have an alternate data method (say, an api endpoint), data.ts defines a "gulp" function to fetch each "gulp" of data.

 ## .env